Positive Indexing

 - More often, it's the pain we experience and/or the perception that we may lose control of the knife.

-- Unfortunately, we have all cut ourselves & possess an appropriate fear of being cut again.
+- Unfortunately, we have all been cut & possess an appropriate fear of cutting ourself again.

-- It's time to update 3,500-year-old culinary knife handle designs to make them safer & less painful to use.
+- It's time to update 3,500-year-old culinary knife handle designs creating safer & less painful knives.